-(2) Regional representative will assign at least 3 officials to witness and assist timing of the event.
+(2) Administrators will assign at least three officials to witness and assist timing of the event.
 The rider is responsible for paying fees, transportation, room and board where applicable for officials (see Schedule of Fees) and drug control expenses imposed by the USOC.

-(3) Except for Border to Border and Transcontinental records, your course must be certified by a surveyor and measured to one part in 10,000 in accuracy.
-You are responsible for this expense unless this course has been previously certified (see Rule 6B).
+(3) The course must be certified by a surveyor and measured to one part in 10,000 in accuracy.
+The rider is responsible for this expense unless this course has been previously certified (see Rule 6B).